Dustin-Mikusko/SWAPI-trivia/README.md

 When the user clicks on "View Characters" from the specific <Movie /> Component, they will be routed to a specific page for that movie that includes all of the characters for that movie.
 There is still a <Header /> component at the top of the page, the scrolling text from the beginning of the specific movie they're viewing, and <Character /> components, each one being a character from that specific movie.

-## Future Iterations
-Future iterations of this project will include the following:
-* Responsiveness for mobile phones
-* Refactor the Loading Component to be dependent on state
-* Build Error Component if there is an error fetching the data from the Star Wars Api
-* Include movie and character-specific images on each card that's rendered

 ## Project Members
 This project was done over the course of 8 days at Turing School of Software and Design.
 Team members are: